Canadian Indigenous law: Self-government

+Traditions

-Anishinaabe law
+Anishinaabe

 Anishinaabe laws stem from a large corpus of stories that create a narrative structure from which laws or ways of being (as a community and as an individual) were interpreted.
 These histories include tales of Nanabozho and a wide spectrum of other beings and peoples, and the moral implications and practical applications gleaned from them.
 Anishinaabe Law historically has interacted with the legal systems of other nations in examples like with the Gdoo-naaganinaa (Dish With One Spoon) Treaty made with the Haudenosaunee.
 The Atikameksheng Anishinawbek translate "law" as Naaknigewin.

-Atikamekw law
+Atikamekw

 Arising from their homeland, Nitaskinan, the Atikamekw Nation maintains a strong connection to their language and to their traditional legal system, called either irakonikewin or orakonikewin.
 Many differences arise between the English common law, the French civil code, and the Atikamekw irakonikewin, notably that of adoption, or opikihawasowin.
 As of 2016, the governments of Québec and the Atikamekw Nation are resolving differences in legal standings with regard to adoption procedures, which exists as a part of a larger scale effort at harmonizing the laws of and reconciling the Canadian State with Indigenous Nations.

-Blackfoot law
+Blackfoot

-The Blackfoot term Akak′stiman can be translated as "law-making."
+The Blackfoot term Akak′stiman can be translated as "law-making".